17 March 2025

 Methods for retrieval of CO2

 Given the strategic nature of the European integrated system, and its contribution towards assessing the effectiveness of CO2 emission strategies, the service is driven by a stringent set of requirements for the geophysical products, with rigorous targets for accuracy and uncertainty.
-Within this context, this activity aims to further consolidate the performance and accuracy of the algorithms to date and assess their feasibility as ‘candidate algorithms’ for the operational CO2M level-1b/c to level-2 processor.
+Within this context, this activity aims to further consolidate the performance and accuracy of the algorithms to date and advance their role within the multi-algorithm GHG retrieval framework for the operational CO2M level-1b/c to level-2 processor, accompanied by retrievals of aerosol amount, cloud detection, and NO2 surface and emission plume concentration.

-All data flows available from CO2M level-1b/c (including MAP and CLIM data and visible channels) will be taken into account, as well as the required and available static and dynamic auxiliary information (including spectroscopy and numerical weather prediction (NWP) and climate modelling (CM)).
-Opportunities for improvements will also be explored through the use of companion retrieval results and assessed with respect to overall mission requirements.
+All data flows available from CO2M level-1b/c (including MAP and CLIM data and visible channels) are being specified, as well as the required and available static and dynamic auxiliary information (including spectroscopy and numerical weather prediction (NWP) and climate modelling (CM)).
+Opportunities for improvements are also being explored through the use of companion retrieval results and assessed with respect to overall mission requirements.

-The proposed algorithm improvements will be demonstrated and their performance evaluated, with both synthetic retrievals and, where possible, real satellite data (e.g. OCO-2/3 and/or GOSAT).
-This will include a special focus on improvements in the error analysis, and reduction of the overall uncertainties, also through use of the output of the companion algorithm results.
+The proposed algorithm improvements are demonstrated and their performance evaluated with both synthetic retrievals and, where possible, real satellite data (e.g. OCO-2/3 and/or GOSAT).
+This includes a special focus on improvements in the error analysis and reduction of the overall uncertainties, also through use of the output of the companion algorithm results.

 Scientific algorithm data flows and functional requirements

-Under this activity the service will address the requirements definition and specification of all aspects of science data flows for the candidate algorithms, as needed for the future operational processor implementation in the PDGS.
-This includes the flow of ancillary static, dynamic and third-party data, the specification of all datasets, interface analysis and the specification of the processing needs of the scientific methods applied, with the interaction between the companion level-2 algorithms within the functional processing as a particular focus.
+The service addresses the requirements definition and specification of all aspects of science data flows for the three algorithms, as needed for the future operational processor implementation in the Payload Data Processing (PDP) element of the Mission Data Processing Subsegment (MDPS).
+This includes the flow of ancillary static, dynamic and third-party data, the specification of all datasets, interface analysis and the specification of the processing needs of the scientific methods applied.
+The interaction between the three GHG algorithms, as well as the aerosol, cloud and NO2 level-2 algorithms within the overall functional processing chain is a particular focus.

 Calibration, product validation and monitoring requirements

-The service will establish, and maintain, a description of methods for algorithm validation with respect to accuracy, as well as possible systematic and structural random errors, following QA4EO guidelines.
+- Methods for algorithm validation with respect to accuracy, as well as possible systematic and structural random errors.